Why do soil aeration with a broadfork?

 - Allows easier and safer harvest of root crops.

 For gardeners needing a tool agile enough to maneuver inside a greenhouse, yet powerful enough to turn large areas of compacted sod, the broad fork is ideal.
 This ingenious device (also called U-bar, U-fork, grelinette or manual garden tiller) actually performs four valuable functions: soil aeration, cultivating, harvesting, and loosen compacted soil.
-This article focuses on the reasons to aerate with a broadfork.
+This article focuses on the reasons why you should aerate soil with a broadfork.

 A broadfork is basically a large two-handled fork with three to five sharp teeth or tines.
 In short, gardeners use leverage from their body weight instead of just their arm and back muscles to push the broadfork’s tines vertically into the ground, then pull the handles back to loosen the soil.
+Continue reading to learn how to loosen garden soil.
 See our broadforks.

 How to aerate soil with a broadfork